MissVeronica/UM-folder-permissions/README.md

 # Installation
 Download the zip file and install as a WP Plugin, activate the plugin.

-Prepare a WP page where you add the shortcode: [um_folder_permissions]
+Prepare a new WP page where you add the shortcode: [um_folder_permissions]

 Display the page with your browser as site administrator and get the UM Folder Permissions display.